JPMMaia/computer-vision-1/readme.md

 This project contains the source code of five different assignments done for a computer vision course:

-1. Merge and allignment of three different images, each corresponding to a different color chanel (R, G, B).
+1. Merge and alignment of three different images, each corresponding to a different color chanel (R, G, B).
 2. K-means clustering applied to images.
 3. Implementation of a scale-invariant blob detector, based on the Laplacian blob detector.
 4. Image stitching using SIFT features.